GenoX-Fome/funkin-utau/README.md

 It also happened to be my first time learning to use GitHub, so it was a small project for me to learn the basics—not just of GitHub, but of UTAU as well, as I was never an expert in the topic.

-The configurations were messy, the guides were poorly written, and the final usage was below mediocre, but at least it was fun working on it to be each day better.
+The configurations were messy or non-existent, the guides were poorly written, and the final usage was below mediocre, but at least it was fun working on it to be each day better.

 I attempted my best to listen to feedback on the voicebanks and my "FNF UTAU Covers" on YouTube.
 I was explosive with my responses at times, but I genuinely wanted to improve.

-Lately, I've received some very negative messages about that old work, and I agree with the main focus; The voicebanks and covers were really bad!
+Lately, I've received some very negative messages about that old work, and I agree with the main focus; The voicebanks and covers were extremely bad!
 My style for tuning and creating covers has changed since then, but I know I still have a lot to learn.

-Currently, I'm 19 yeras old now and in my first year of university, can you believe it?
+Currently, I'm 19 years old now and in my first year of university, can you believe it?
 I started this project when I was just 14 or 15 years old— time really does fly.

 I don't have any plans to make more content for this game, but I will always be grateful to everyone who supported me back then and motivated me to keep creating FNF content.